2026 ASJA Conference Schedule

 Breaking In: Content writing for non-corporate entities

-Speaker: KA Bannan
+Speaker: KJ Bannan

 When it comes to expanding your content marketing client list, look beyond alumni magazines, brands and corporations.
 Think schools and colleges, non-profits, think tanks, and other non-corporate entities.